stolostron/deploy/README.md

 ### Downstream

 To deploy a downstream build from `quay.io/acm-d`, you need to ensure that your OCP cluster meets two conditions:
-1. The cluster must have an ImageContentSourcePolicy as follows:
+1. The cluster must have an ImageContentSourcePolicy as follows (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes):

 **1.X**
 ```